 Shower Helmet makes hair care easy.
-It washes the hair, conditions it and combs it.
+It washes the hair, conditions it, and combs it.

-Our vision is to go far with this invention, we thought that if it succeeds, we will develop it like this: The helmet will come in many colors, and every color will be suited for a different hair style: Straight, curly, wavy, dyed etc.
+The kids said: "Our vision is to go far with this invention; we think that if it succeeds, we will develop it like this: The helmet will come in many colors, and every color will be suited for a different headdress - straight, curly, wavy, dyed, etc."

-Tal the young entrepreneur, who stands behind the idea, explained first to his class and then to the convention audience at his school, how the iron becomes safe to use:
+Tal, the young entrepreneur, who stands behind the idea, explained first to his class and then to the convention audience at his school, how the iron becomes safe to use:

 Crazy Bottle - A special bottle for cyclists

-A set of glasses on the table, at the bottom of the glasses, there is a magnet that will stick to the magnet that is underneath the table, so that the glasses will not fall over.
+A set of glasses on the table, at the bottom of the glasses, there is a magnet that will stick to the other magnet that is underneath the table, so that the glasses will not fall over.

-A bracelet/watch that is connected to an application for people who snore, when the snores reach a certain decibel level, the bracelet will wake up the snorer.
+A bracelet/watch that is connected to an application for people who snore; when the snores reach a certain decibel level, the bracelet will wake up the snorer.

-The young entrepreneurs Roi, Yonatan and Matan explained their idea:
+The young entrepreneurs, Roi, Yonatan, and Matan, explained their idea:

 At the convention held at the school, the students presented their venture idea: